Which bike for the Dukes Weekender?

 So what's going to be fastest?

 The short answer is we're not quite sure.
-A cyclo-cross bike will offer light weight, fast rolling and an aerodynamic advantage over a mountain bike on certain parts of the course.
+Last years winner Dave Duggan rode a cyclo-cross/gravel bike which does offer light weight, fast rolling and an aerodynamic advantage over a mountain bike on certain parts of the course.
 Having said that, the comfort and smoothing out of the trail by fatter MTB tyres and suspension will certainly help on occasions and you could well benefit from the improved handling of a MTB elsewhere too...
-Of course you may even be the owner of one of a new breed of Gravel Bikes which combine elements of Cross and MTB.
-They are not essential for the Dukes Weekender, but they are great.
+We know that one of last years leading riders Rab Wardell has suggested he might ride his MTB in this year.
+It genuinely is a regular debate amongst our team which would be better so it’s very evenly matched.

 We designed the course specifically so no one bike will have a distinct speed or fun advantage.
 The Dukes Weekender will be a cycling challenge on mixed terrain and great experience for all, regardless of bike.
-Sure, there will be a winner and podiums for the fastest overall riders, but we wouldn’t want to bet on what they are going to be riding!
+As with last year there will be a winner and podiums for the fastest overall riders, but we wouldn’t want to bet on what they are going to be riding!